 For Pressure Cooking:

-1 box baby spinach, rinsed (1 bunch spinach, chopped & rinsed)
+1 box baby spinach, rinsed (or 1 bunch of spinach, chopped & rinsed)

-1 cup toor dal, soaked for 45 minutes and drained
+1 cup toor dal, soaked in water for 45 minutes

 1 onion, roughly chopped